-Bony prominences are high-risk areas for pressure ulcers.
+Bony prominences are high-risk areas for pressure injuries.
 (Source: © Invacare Corporation.
 Used with permission.)

 Blanchable erythema is a reddened area that temporarily turns white or pale when pressure is applied with a fingertip.
-This is an early indication of pressure.
+This is an early indication to redistribute pressure.
 Nonblanchable erythema is redness that persists when fingertip pressure is applied.
 It means that tissue damage has already occurred.
+(See image below.)

 It can be difficult to identify skin problems in patients with dark skin.
 Redness may not be easy to see.
-The clinician needs to compare the at-risk area (such as the coccyx or hip) with skin next to it and look for color differences or changes in temperature or pain.
+The clinician needs to compare the at-risk area (such as the coccyx or hip) with skin next to it and look for color differences or changes in temperature or pain (WOCN, 2022a).

 ASSESSMENT AND MEDICAL DEVICES

-All such devices have caused pressure ulcers.
-Ulcers caused by medical devices are reportable to state and federal agencies, just as are those caused by pressure on bony prominences.
+Injuries caused by medical devices are reportable to state and federal agencies, just as are those caused by pressure on bony prominences (EPUAP/NPIAP/PPPIA, 2019).

 ASSESSMENT AND MOBILITY

-Immobility is the most significant risk factor for pressure ulcer development.
-More frequent monitoring to prevent pressure ulcers is conducted for patients who have some degree of immobility, including those who are:
+Immobility is the most significant risk factor for pressure injury development.
+More frequent monitoring to prevent pressure injuries is conducted for patients who have some degree of immobility, including those who are: